 "What made me give them up wasn't the price or upkeep, or the fact that [extensions] gave my best friend the worst eye infection—twice!
-(It was from not sterilizing tools properly—we found a new place to go to after that.)
-It was because one day my lash lady told me that I didn't have many lashes left to attach the extensions to.
+(Albeit, this was caused from not sterilizing tools properly—we found a new place to go to after that.)
+It was because one day my lash lady told me I didn't have many lashes left to attach the extensions to.
 I was pretty devastated to see how much damage they had done despite me being so diligent with caring for them, so that was that.
 I'm now on the long road to growing my lashes back, but it's amazing to finally be able to rub my eyes again." — Anoushka, 23, had lash extensions for two years

 "It's hard for me to just lay down on a table for two hours.
 The first hour is relaxing, the second hour my ADD antsy-ness kicks in.
 And if you have to pee during the service?
 Forget it!" — Jamie

-"I had regular faux-mink [lashes] and then volume lashes when they came out for almost nine years. … I first put them on when I was pregnant because my lashes seemed to stop growing and were very thin.
+"I had regular faux-mink [lashes] and then volume lashes when they came out for almost nine years.
+I first put them on when I was pregnant because my lashes seemed to stop growing and were very thin.
 I never had any issues with breakage of my natural lashes in all the years that I had them.
-I stopped in January … [and] mascara has advanced so much that most of the time I don't even miss them!" — Melaney, 34, had lash extensions for nine years
+I stopped in January [and] mascara has advanced so much that most of the time I don't even miss them!" — Melaney, 34, had lash extensions for nine years

 "TBH, I miss my mascara, and I have ones waiting for me that I'm dying to try." — Jamie

-"My skincare routine is really important to me, both the ritual and the products, and it ended up being difficult to cleanse and apply all my eye accouterments with extensions that weren't meant to get wet.
+"My skincare routine is really important to me, both the ritual and the products, and it ended up being difficult to cleanse and apply all my eye accoutrements with extensions that weren't meant to get wet.
 Instead of having a professional remove them, I pulled them out and went on with my life.
 Sure, I felt bald afterward, but I had to let them go." — Hallie

 "I missed putting on eyeliner and being able to rinse my eye area.
 I also missed doing a smoky eye without stressing about the fact that removing my eye makeup would make my lashes fall out."

 "If I had all the money in the world, I absolutely would have kept up with my lash extensions.
-But in L.A. where I live, you have to spend almost $200 on an original set and then $60 every month on refills (if you want a decent result, that is).
+But in L.A. where I live, you have to spend almost $180 on an original set and then $60 every month on refills (if you want a decent result, that is).
 I loved having mile-long lashes, but my bank account just wouldn't let me keep up with it.
-In the end, I'd rather spend that money on something more noticeable, like coloring my hair." — Amanda, 25, four months
+In the end, I'd rather spend that money on something more noticeable, like coloring my hair." — Amanda, 25, had lash extensions for four months